 Marriage Counselling:

 Every marriage has specific issues or conflicts; no marriage exists without a problem.
 It may be standard for you to have fundamental issues in your marriage, but it could lead to serious trouble when not dealt with.
-In a marriage/relationship, several stressors could require you to seek professional help, especially :
+In a marriage/relationship, several stressors could require you to seek offline and online professional relationship and marriage counsellor help, especially :

-Partner Taking You for Granted: Partner does not neglect your needs and disregards your feelings.
-The partner is not appreciating or showing gratitude towards you.
-Partner is more critical towards you.
+Partner Taking You for Granted: The partner does not neglect your needs and disregards your feelings.
+The partner does not appreciate or show gratitude towards you.
+The partner is more critical of you.

 Disrespectful: Partner Gets angry with you quickly and frequently puts down control.
 A person belittles you, ignores boundaries, dismisses your accomplishments, and makes decisions without consulting you.